Several people have messaged me recently asking about “driver update notices” that are popping up on their computers.

 The notices typically say that your computer’s hardware drivers are out of date, which could lead to serious problems unless they are updated.
 The scammers then ask you to pay a fee in order to download and install the updated drivers.

-While it’s true that keeping your computer’s hardware drivers can help keep your system running smoothly, those updates are completely free.
+While it’s true that a hardware driver will occasionally need to be updated to keep your system running smoothly, those rare necessary updates are completely free.

-If you’re having issues with a particular piece of hardware (the video adapter or network adapter for instance), you can check the support section of the manufacturer’s website to make sure you have the latest driver for that device installed.
+If your computer does start having driver-related issues with a particular piece of hardware (the video adapter or network adapter for instance), you can simply check the support section of the manufacturer’s website to make sure you have the latest driver for that piece of hardware installed.

-Bottom line: You should never have to pay to update your computer’s hardware drivers.
-If a new version of a driver exists, you can download and install it for free.
+Bottom line: You should never have to pay to update your computer’s hardware drivers or install a program to do it for you.
+If a new version of a driver exists, you can simply download it from the manufacturer’s website and install it for free.

-Bonus tip #1: Click here to learn why neither Microsoft nor Apple will call to tell you your computer has a virus.
+Bonus Tip: Click here to learn why neither Microsoft nor Apple will call to tell you your computer has a virus.